-- The Council will expect redevelopment proposals to reflect the scale and character of the surrounding townscape and have regard to the setting of the Old Uxbridge and Windsor Street nearby Conservation Area and Listed Buildings.
-Whilst the London Plan density guidance indicates a development potential of up to 120 units, capacity on this site should be led by high quality design, taking account of the site's prominent location; and - Proposals should provide scope to incorporate the redevelopment of the land to the south of the site (identified in yellow on the site plan), extending from Cock's Yard to the Uxbridge Underground Station, in accordance with the principles set out in this policy.
+- capacity on this site should be led by high quality design, taking account of the site's prominent location; and - Proposals should provide scope to incorporate the redevelopment of the land to the south of the site (identified in yellow on the site plan), extending from Cock's Yard to the Uxbridge Underground Station, in accordance with the principles set out in this policy.

-Site name 148 - 154 High Street / 25 - 30 Bakers Road, Uxbridge Ward Uxbridge North Location High Street/Bakers Road, Uxbridge Area (ha/sqm) 0.3 ha PTAL Ratings 6a Proposed Development Mixed use development comprising residential, office, retail Current UDP Designations Uxbridge Town Centre; Primary Shopping Area, Archaeological Priority Area; adjacent to Conservation Area Proposed New Designations Archaeological Priority Area Existing Use Retail Relevant Planning History (Most recent) No relevant history Proposed Number of Units Proposed number of units to be determined by design Existing Units 0 Net Completions Proposed number of units to be determined by design Infrastructure Considerations and Constraints Drainage infrastructure likely to be required.
+Site name 148 - 154 High Street / 25 - 30 Bakers Road, Uxbridge Ward Uxbridge North Location High Street/Bakers Road, Uxbridge Area (ha/sqm) 0.3 ha PTAL Ratings 6a Proposed Development Mixed use development comprising residential, office, retail Former UDP Designations Uxbridge Town Centre; Primary Shopping Area, Archaeological Priority Area; adjacent to Conservation Area New Designations Archaeological Priority Area Existing Use Retail Relevant Planning History (Most recent) No relevant history Proposed Number of Units Proposed number of units to be determined by design Existing Units 0 Net Completions Proposed number of units to be determined by design Infrastructure Considerations and Constraints Drainage infrastructure likely to be required.
 Site specific proposals should be discussed with Thames Water at the earliest possible stage.
 Further infrastructure considerations to be negotiated as part of the planning application.
 Flood Risk Flood Zone 1; some surface water ponding Contamination Potentially contaminated land due to former land use.
 Land remediation may be required.
 Indicative Phasing 2021-2026 Other Information Subject to meeting appropriate design considerations to be agreed prior to the submission of a planning application, the site is considered suitable for development at a density of 360 - 405 uph.